opf/openproject/docs/user-guide/nextcloud-integration/README.md

 5. The one-time process to connect your two accounts is complete.
 You will now be directed back to the original work package, where you can view and open any Nextcloud files that are already linked, or start linking new ones.

-> **Note:** To disconnect the link between your OpenProject and Nextcloud accounts, head on over to Nextcloud and navigate to _Settings → Connected accounts_.
-There, clicking **Disconnect from OpenProject** button.
-To re-link the two accounts, simply follow the above instructions again.
+> **Note**: To disconnect the link between your OpenProject and Nextcloud accounts, head on over to Nextcloud and navigate to _Settings → Connected accounts_.
+There, click *Disconnect from OpenProject* button.
+To re-link the two accounts, simply follow [the above instructions](#connecting-your-openproject-and-nextcloud-accounts) again.

 ## Linking files and folders to work packages